 I can collaborate without re-explaining myself.

-That’s what the ecosystem ultimately gave me: space.
+That's what the ecosystem gave me: space.

+Space to create.
+Space to partner.
 Space to choose the right problems instead of every problem.

+The ecosystem is built.
 Now I get to use it.